afroisalreadyinu/miniboss/README.md

 - Build container if tag doesn't exist and it has `build_from`
 - Better pypi readme with release notes

+### 0.4.1

+- Tests for CLI commands
+- Collection lifecycle hooks

 ## Todos

-- [x] Tests for CLI commands
-- [x] Hook to run when everything is through
 - [ ] Add stop-only command
 - [ ] Add start-only command
 - [ ] Type hints